 Indicates the value of stock based on historical cost.
 The value of common shareholders' equity in the books of the company is divided by the average common shares outstanding.

 When computing for a ratio that involves an income statement item and a balance sheet item, we usually use the average for the balance sheet item.
 This is because the income statement item pertains to a whole period's activity.
 The balance sheet item should reflect the whole period as well; that's why we average the beginning and ending balances.

 There are other financial ratios in addition those listed above.
 The ones listed here are the most common ratios used in evaluating a business.
-In interpreting the ratios, it is better to have a basis for comparison, such as past performance and industry standards.
+In interpreting the ratios, it is beneficial to have a basis for comparison, such as the company's past performance and industry standards.